phpearth/docs/_install/windows/xampp.md

   This is a mailing simulation component that might be useful for sending emails on your development machine but not actually delivering them to real address.

-In this guide, we'll choose all components since they don't change the installation size or other things much.
+This guide will choose all components since they don't change the installation size or other things much.
 Click **Next**.

 ---

 ### Installation folder

 The installation location screen appears.
 In this guide, the `C:\xampp` is used for simpler further location access and usage.
-Otherwise you can install it whereever you need:
+Otherwise you can install it wherever you need:

 ![XAMPP installation folder](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/folder.png "XAMPP installation folder")

-Enter folder location and click **Next**.
+Enter the folder location and click **Next**.

 ---

 ### Bitnami for XAMPP

-The following screen is an information about additional Bitnami for XAMPP add-ons, to install additional software such as CMS, eCommerce, CRM and similar software with few button clicks.
+The following screen is an information about additional Bitnami for XAMPP add-ons, which install additional software such as CMS, eCommerce, CRM and similar software with few button clicks.

 ![XAMPP Bitnami](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/bitnami.png "XAMPP Bitnami")

-Click **Next**
+Click **Next**.

 ---